 A Case of Superior Vena Cava Syndrome in Pregnancy within a Developing Country in Sub-Saharan Africa

-Superior Vena Cava Syndrome is a rare but potentially life-threatening condition that can occur during pregnancy.
+Introduction: Superior Vena Cava Syndrome is a rare but potentially life-threatening condition that can occur during pregnancy.
 The case presented here describes a dramatic presentation culminating in a potentially preventable maternal death at a tertiary hospital in East Africa.

-A HIV positive, 28 years old primegravida at a gestational age of 34 weeks presented to a tertiary health facility in Nothern Tanzania with generalised facial swelling and difficult in breathing .She was referred from primary health facility where she was treated presumptively as a case of Ludwings angina.
+Case presentation: A HIV positive, 28 years old primegravida at a gestational age of 34 weeks presented to a tertiary health facility in Nothern Tanzania with generalised facial swelling and difficult in breathing .She was referred from primary health facility where she was treated presumptively as a case of Ludwings angina.
 On examination she was dyspnoeic and had extensive supraclavicular and cervical lymphadenopathy.
 On second day post-admission, she was induced ,but later her condition deteriorated and developed severe dyspnoeic, confusion, convulsions and died.
 A Narrative of this case, challenges encountered in investigating, establish a diagnosis and management are explored in this case report.
 Furthermore pathophysiology and treatment options for superior venal caval occurring in pregnancy will be reviewed.

-Superior vena syndrome is a fatal condition and rare to occur in pregnancy.
+Conclusion: Superior vena syndrome is a fatal condition and rare to occur in pregnancy.
 A rigorous and timely approach to investigate and manage is of a critical importance.
 Additionally a collaborative multidisciplinary team approach is necessary to prevent complication.